lsst-sims/smtn-002/index.md

 where C = total source counts, B = sky background counts per pixel, $\sigma_{instr}$ is the instrumental noise per pixel (all in ADU) and g = gain.
-The LSST expected gain is 2.3 electron/ADU, but for purposes of calculating SNR or m5, it can safely be assumed to be 1, which has the nice property that then all quantities are equivalent in ADU or photo-electrons.
+The LSST expected gain is between 1.5 to 1.7 electron/ADU, but for purposes of calculating SNR or m5, it can safely be assumed to be 1, which has the nice property that then all quantities are equivalent in ADU or photo-electrons.